Welcome to the Brandeis Global Cyber Security Conference

 Venue: The Center for Global Development and Sustainability, The Heller School for Social Policy and Management, Brandeis University, 415 South Street Waltham, Massachusetts, USA

-The International Monetary Fund (IMF) states that Cyber insecurity and AI are the new social justice concerns of our time.
-Although these technologies offer several advantages, they also create unfavorable social/economic conditions that reinforce biased narratives and exploitation of the vulnerable.
-Forbes posits that these systems also pose a threat to livelihood security by facilitating capabilities that could be abused by malicious actors and consequently reinforcing inequity in social/economic outcomes.
-Such attacks and compromises, according to Forbes, accounted for $2.7 billion in losses in 2022.
-The Brandeis Global Cyber Security and AI Conference seeks to assemble individuals, institutions, industry, academics, students, and leading experts in the field to examine these concerns and explore solutions.
-The conference will examine the social justice and social impact implications of cyber insecurity.
-It will provide delegates with essential contemporary cybersecurity and AI knowledge and advanced conceptual understanding to safeguard themselves and their organization.
-The conference will also feature keynotes, high-level plenary, and parallel sessions with paper presentations focused on addressing critical debates and engaging discussions on current/emerging policies, strategies, and research on threats, tools, and funding opportunities for instituting resilience against cyber-attacks.
+The International Monetary Fund (IMF) states that cybersecurity/technologies and AI are the new denominators of growth and development of our time.
+Although these technologies offer several advantages, Forbes posits that these systems threaten livelihood security by facilitating capabilities that malicious actors could abuse.
+The Brandeis Global Cyber Security and AI Conference seeks to assemble individuals, institutions, industry, academics, students, and leading experts to examine these concerns and explore solutions.
+The conference will discuss current and emerging opportunities and the implications of cyber and AI technologies in the global economy.
+It will provide delegates with essential contemporary cybersecurity and AI knowledge and an advanced conceptual understanding of this fast-growing sector of our economy.